 But wait, there’s more on the blue footed booby!

 6.)
 The boobies are social birds that reside in flocks of 200+ birds.

 7.)
 Male boobies produce whistling sounds and females communicate via a hoarse grunting noise.

 The male booby uses its blue feet, during mating, to attract a female.
 The male booby with the the brightest blue feet will typically get the girl.

 8.)
-Boobies are monogamous which means they, like the penguin, mate for life.
+Boobies are monogamous which means they, like some penguins, mate for life.

 9.)
 Boobies nest on the rocky coasts and islands during the evening.